8 Predictions for Brands in 2021

 Socially-Responsible Design

 More than ever, this is the year people crave community and that extra spark of emotional connection.
 A consumer brand leaning on periodically stating their mission will no longer cut it: to build audience trust and brand loyalty, companies will have to find ways to connect their perspective with consumers at every single touchpoint.
-This means everything from projecting messages with a more human, organic voice to sending out products in eco-friendly, sustainable packaging.
+This means everything from projecting messages with a more human, organic voice to sending out products in eco-friendly, sustainable packaging such as poly mailer bags.

 Every customer experience needs to be cohesive with the brand’s overall mission—from their website landing page, to the unboxing, and their social media engagement.